jenkinsci/confluence-publisher-plugin/README.md

 plugin will act as an anonymous user – as such your Confluence configuration must support anonymous attachments for that to work.

+The plugin supports both basic authentication (by providing username and password) and bearer authentication (by providing an access token as the password leaving the username empty).

 ![](docs/images/Screen_shot_2011-02-28_at_8.17.13_PM.png){width="800"}

 ### Job Configuration